SH801/haselwimmer/TESTREADME.md

 4. Download and install "Android SDK" from: http://developer.android.com/sdk/index.html
 5. Launch "eclipse" from within the "adt-bundle-XXX\eclipse" folder.
-This will launch "Android Developer Tools".
+This will start "Android Developer Tools".
-6. Go to "File -> Import -> General: Existing Projects Into Workspace", navigate to the main "UcamCardreader" folder and click "OK".
+6. Go to "File -> Import -> General: Existing Projects into Workspace", navigate to the main "UcamCardreader" folder and click "OK".
 7. Click on "UcamCardreader" in the "Package Explorer" window and go to "Run -> Debug As -> Android Application".
 You should see your Android device